ditrit/OGrEE-Core/APP/README.md

 A Flutter application for OGrEE.
 It includes a frontend (ogree_app) mainly compiled as a web app and a backend (ogree_app_backend) only used for Super Admin mode.
 The flutter app can interact directly with OGrEE-API.

 ## Quick deploy
-To quickly deploy a frontend and backend in SuperAdmin mode, just execute the launch script appropriate to your OS.
+To quickly deploy a frontend and docker backend in SuperAdmin mode, just execute the launch script appropriate to your OS from the `deploy/app` folder.
 This will use docker to compile both components and to run the frontend, the backend will be run locally.
 ```console
 # Windows (use PowerShell)
 .\launch.ps1